Jim Plain vs Chandler Oaks: TEA Scores and Home Prices Compared

 What high schools do Jim Plain and Chandler Oaks feed into?

-Jim Plain feeds into Leander Middle and then Leander High School, both Leander ISD campuses.
-Chandler Oaks feeds into Walsh Middle and then one of three Round Rock ISD high schools: Westwood, Round Rock, or Stony Point, depending on your address.
+Jim Plain can feed into Danielson or Leander Middle, then Glenn, Leander, or Rouse High School depending on the student’s address (all Leander ISD).
+Chandler Oaks feeds into Walsh Middle and then one of three Round Rock ISD high schools: Westwood, Round Rock, or Stony Point, depending on address.

 Ready to Find Your Home?